satyaprakash-1729/ScalableSetDiff/README.md

         ii. ./CLIENT --alpha 6 --filepath ../test_files/p2p_1000_node1_diff10.dat --mode both<br/>

 3. see the last line of the output, i.e. "both methods are equal:".
 If true, then the IBF algorithm is the same as the naive algorithm, so it gave the correct difference.
 If false, then it gave the incorrect difference.

+Code to generate test files with the appriopriate set difference (number of rows missing) is included in src/p2p_testfile_generation. split.cpp takes one base input file and generates two output files with the specified number of rows of data (chosen randomly) missing, one for each node.
+The base input file should be a portion of an extremely large file with the desired number of rows of data, e.g. head -n 10000 very_large.dat> ten_thousand_base.dat. generate_data.sh is a script that repeatedly calls split.cpp and was used to generate data for the tests that we ran.

+To build and run split.cpp
+1. change current working directory to src/p2p_testfile_generation <br/>
+    i.e. cd src/p2p_testfile_generation <br/>
+2. compile split.cpp with g++ <br/>
+    i.e. g++ split.cpp -std=c++11 -o split <br/>
+3. run split with arguments: path to input file, number of rows in file, average number of rows to exclude, maximum number of rows to exclude, and two output file paths <br/>
+    i.e. ./split ../../../test/thousand.dat 1000 10 15 ../../test_files/thousand1_test.dat ../../test_files/thousand2_test.dat <br/>

+To run generate_data.sh:
+1. run generate_data.sh with arguments: directory with all necessary base files, average number of rows to exclude, maximum number of rows to exclude, and output directory <br/>
+    i.e. ./generate_data.sh ../../../test 10 15 .

+Note generate_data.sh needs a set of specifically named files with the right number of rows in the input a directory to run correctly (see generate_data.sh for what those files are).
+Thus, this was meant more to help us run these particular tests easily, rather than be more broadly useful.